bobsiunn/GreenRec/README.md

 ## 7. Appendix
-Raw Datasets and Vanila DNN recommendation model code that are used in this simulation is assesible in these links
+Raw Datasets and vanilla DNN recommendation model code used in this simulation is accessible in these links
 | **asset** | **Link**                  |
 |---------------|------------------------------------|
 | MovieLens-1M     | https://grouplens.org/datasets/movielens/ |